 What Does the Data Security Model Do and to Whom Does It Apply?

-The Data Security Model closely parallels the recently issued New York Department of Financial Services Cybersecurity Regulation (read FAQs on the regulation here), which many insurance companies know well.
+The Data Security Model closely parallels the recently issued New York Department of Financial Services Cybersecurity Regulation, which many insurance companies know well.
 The NAIC Data Security Model contains several key components that insurance entities should keep in mind:

 - Broad applicability: The Data Security Model applies to all “Licensees.”
 A Licensee is “any Person licensed, authorized to operate, or registered, or required to be licensed, authorized, or registered pursuant to the insurance laws of [a] State but shall not include a purchasing group or a risk retention group chartered and licensed in a state other than [that] State or a Licensee that is acting as an assuming insurer that is domiciled in another state or jurisdiction.”